thelfer/tfel/docs/web/orthotropiclinearhardeningplasticity.md

 #### Parameters

-The definition of yield surface introduce two material coefficients
+The definition of yield surface introduces two material coefficients
 \(\sigma_{0}\) and \(R\) that we declare as parameters:

 ~~~~{.cpp}